RootBugs/kwen-android/docs/ARCHITECTURE.md

 ### Error Handling

-Errors are caught at the boundary level and logged appropriately.
+Errors are caught at the boundary level and logged appropriately.  <!-- check: performance -->

 User-facing errors are sanitized and presented gracefully.